Custom Plates. Show the Real You.

 If you’d like to know more about combinations and availability or purchase and transfers, see our FAQ’s

 In 1909 the Motor Car Act put into writing that, "Every motor car shall be registered by the Chief Commissioner who shall keep a register and shall assign a separate identifying number to every car so registered and shall enter in the register every such number..."

-Recognising that a common approach to registration number display was required, official number plates were designed and enforced under legislation in 1932.
+Recognising that a common approach was required, official number plates were designed and enforced under legislation in 1932.

 "No person shall drive any motor car... unless the identifying number of each or all is clearly shown on the number plates firmly affixed in front and rear thereof in an upright position so that every letter and figure on the plate is upright and easily distinguishable."